wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.0.1 =
+This update fixes minor bugs.

 = 1.0 =
 This update finally brings this plugin out of beta!
 This update brings the ability to edit the From Name part of the email sent to users and admin.
 Minor bug fixes.